 Measure Respondent Construct Measured / Relevant Points Duration Time-point Paediatric Quality of Life Inventory (PedsQL) Diabetes (38) All youth and all parents All youth ages 10-18 will complete age-appropriate PedsQL Diabetes module.
 There are 28 items total and can take up to 5 minutes to complete.
 Parents will also complete a proxy version.
-5-10 min Baseline, 12 months, 24 months Strengths and Difficulties Questionnaire (SDQ) (39) All youth and all parents This is a widely used 25 item self-report inventory behavioural screening questionnaire for children and adolescents.
+5-10 min Baseline, 12 months, 24 months (Extension phase: 36 and 48 months) Strengths and Difficulties Questionnaire (SDQ) (39) All youth and all parents This is a widely used 25 item self-report inventory behavioural screening questionnaire for children and adolescents.
 The same 25 items are included in questionnaires for completion by the parents.
-5-10 min Baseline, 12 months, 24 months Hypoglycaemia Fear Survey (HFS) (40-42) All youth and all parents Validated questionnaires (HFS child version, HFS parent version) to measure several dimensions of fear of hypoglycaemia.
+5-10 min Baseline, 12 months, 24 months (Extension phase: 36 and 48 months) Hypoglycaemia Fear Survey (HFS) (40-42) All youth and all parents Validated questionnaires (HFS child version, HFS parent version) to measure several dimensions of fear of hypoglycaemia.
 They consist of a 10-item "Behaviour subscale" that measures behaviours involved in avoidance and over-treatment of hypoglycaemia and a 13-item "Worry subscale" that measures anxiety and fear surrounding hypoglycaemia.
-5- 10 min 12 months, 24 months Cognitive testing (CogState) (43) All youth Selected subtests from this computerised-cognitive testing battery will be completed electronically.
+5- 10 min 12 months, 24 months (Extension phase: 36 and 48 months)

+Cognitive testing (CogState) (43) All youth Selected subtests from this computerised-cognitive testing battery will be completed electronically.
 See 12.2.2 15-20 min Baseline, 12 months, 24 months Pittsburgh Sleep Quality Index (PSQI) (44) All youth and all parents The PSQI is a validated 19 item questionnaire that holistically assesses sleep quality and sleep duration.
-5-10 min 6 months, 12 months, 24 months

-INSPIRE All youth and parents Measures the psychological side of automated insulin delivery.
-Child (6-12) and Adolescent versions (13-18) have 18 items; Parent version has 21 items.
-5 - 10 min 12 months, 24 months PAID-Teen All youth Measures 26 items related to the daily hassles of managing type 1 diabetes, and the degree of diabetes distress that arises from diabetes management.
-5 - 10 min 12 months 24 months
+6 months, 12 months, 24 months (Extension phase: 36 and 48 months) INSPIRE Youth and parents in closed loop arm Measures the psychological side of automated insulin delivery.
+Child (6- 12) and Adolescent versions (13-18) have 18 items; Parent version has 21 items.
+5 - 10 min 12 months, 24 months (Extension phase: 36 and 48 months) PAID-Teen All youth Measures 26 items related to the daily hassles of managing type 1 diabetes, and the degree of diabetes distress that arises from diabetes management.
+5 - 10 min 12 months 24 months (Extension phase: 36 and 48 months)